Workers’ Compensation Insurance in Kansas

 Kansas employers who fail to maintain workers’ compensation insurance for their employees or to pay for expenses related to work injuries and illnesses may be subject to a civil penalty of twice the annual workers’ comp premium or $25,000, whichever is higher.

-The State of Kansas can also shut a business down for failure to provide workers’ compensation insurance coverage.
+Under the workers' compensation act, the State of Kansas can also shut a business down for failure to provide workers’ compensation insurance coverage.

 Workers’ compensation death benefits in Kansas